Clare Mallory: Literary influences

 The Encyclopaedia of Girls' School Stories describes Mallory as 'one of the best exponents of the classical school story'(p.
 211).
 She doesn't break new ground but rather stays true to the traditional elements of the genre, populating her stories with tall, authoritative Head Girls, forceful Games Captains, respected albeit distant Head Mistresses and a cast of likeable juniors of assorted ages.
 If there is a recurring theme to her stories it is the importance of belonging.
 Mallory's parents died whilst she was a teenager, and she completed her schooling while living in lodgings.
 Mallory's heroes relish the ties that bind.
 Merry is 'second generation Tremaynes', Juliet travels 12,000 miles to attend the school her grandfather helped found, Leith thinks she is looking for a particular friend but discovers instead the value of belonging to a community.

 Mallory dedicated Juliet Overseas to Josephine Elder, author of what she described as 'the best school story I know'.
 Her admiration for Elder's book Evelyn Finds Herself was later reflected in Leith and Friends in which she uses a similar framework to explore the same themes of friendship and self-discovery.
 In The Singing Roads, Mallory identifies Leith and Friends as having been 'hailed in England as the best school story for many years'(p.
 60).
 Elder's influence on Mallory's writing can also be seen in The League of the Smallest which is thematically linked to Elder's 1927 school story Thomasina Toddy.

-Brenda Page was another influence on Mallory's writing.
-Page's 1927 school story Schoolgirl Rivals is obviously Mallory's inspirational source for Juliet Overseas.
-In the early chapters the similarities between the two books are particularly apparent with sentences being transposed with slight or no alteration; she was a stranger in a strange land becomes She was a new girl in a strange land; a crowd of passengers from another train swarmed across the platform becomes a little crowd of passengers from another train hurried across the platform.
-As the stories progress however Mallory strikes off firmly on her own taking her story to a level of excellence in characterisation and plotting that far surpasses the earlier book.